toybreaker/jeancouteau/_articles/darmi-a-victim-of-beauty.md

 It seemed that the more he tried to charm her, the more she avoided his approaches.
 He had to find another way.

-One day, on the Wednesday of Parangbakat week, it happened that Darmi needed to go to Denpasar to refurbish the stocks of her stall as she did once every three days, when it was market day at Jimbaran.
+One day, on the Wednesday of _Parangbakat week_s, it happened that Darmi needed to go to Denpasar to refurbish the stocks of her stall as she did once every three days, when it was market day at Jimbaran.

 There was no motor vehicle in her village so she had to walk first to the village of Jimbaran where she would catch a bus to Denpasar and make her purchases.

-But when she arrived at the hamlet of Tegeh Sari, a bike pulled up next to her.
+But when she arrived at the hamlet of _Tegeh Sari_, a bike pulled up next to her.

 It was Gencel, with a big smile on his face: